Panic Pete

-Panic Pete, also known as Jo-Bo, Obie, The Martian Popping Doll, The Martian Popping Thing, Popping Martian or Bug-Out Bob is a novelty rubber squeeze toy invented by John M. Auzin.
+Panic Pete, also known as Jo-Bo, Obie, Gappy, The Martian Popping Doll, The Martian Popping Thing, Popping Martian or Bug-Out Bob is a novelty rubber squeeze toy invented by John M. Auzin.

 History

-John M. Auzin, born in 1889 in Kandava, Latvia, travelled to various countries during his early years before immigrating to Boston, Massachusetts at 16.
-There he took residence in Providence, Rhode Island and was later employed as a foreman at the Davol Rubber Company, a manufacturer of catheters and other rubber medical equipment.
+John M. Auzin, born in 1889 in Kandava, Latvia, travelled to various countries during his early years before immigrating to Boston, Massachusetts, at 16.
+There he took residence in Providence, Rhode Island, and was later employed as a foreman at the Davol Rubber Company, a manufacturer of catheters and other rubber medical equipment.
 On May 24, 1947, Auzin filed a patent for a "squeezable pop-out action toy" with the ability to have protruding eyes, ears, and mouth when squeezed.
 Other designs, such as one with teeth or another squirting water, were also included in the patent.
 Though the patent was not accepted and published until February 9, 1954, the toy was being sold in stores as early as 1950, being named Jo-Bo and manufactured by Blake Industries.
 Marketed as a kiddy toy and party gimmick, Jo-Bo retailed at 79 cents before being lowered to 69 cents when the factory that produced them expanded in 1954.
 The Jo-Bo was being cleared from stores by late 1955.

 By 1969 the Jo-Bo was being newly distributed by a novelty company called Elbee, located in San Antonio, Texas and manufactured in China.
 By 1978, the toy was rebranded and redesigned as more alien-like and being named the Obie.
 This version, being sold by Fort Worth computer company employee David Livingston, would be manufactured and sold from his own partnership between him, his father, and his father in-law and the toys would be assembled by the children of the Abilene State School for the Mentally Retarded.
 The Obie also had the option to be bought with a wooden base, being called the Executive Obie.
 Along with that, a green variant of it, resembling a pickle and called the Greenie Weenie, was also being sold in both department stores and novelty stores such as Spencer's Gifts.
 This toy was later named the Martian Cuke.